JoshFloorGuy/webchat-for-obs/README.md

 If there are extreme errors in my coding, please call me out!
 I also plan to add a bit more customization, like toggling timestamps.
 If there is anything that anyone thinks should be added, please tell me.
 ### Planned updates
 * adding timestamps

+## Final Words
+If you use this, please provide a link!